ppinklesh/Stantech/README.md

 - Python 3.12
 - Django 5.0.6
-- PostgreSQL (or another supported database)
+- PostgreSQL (or another supported database) in this sqlite3 is used
 - Git (optional, for cloning the repository)

 ### Installation